MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_1.md

 2. **Generate Story Seeds**
 - Share your images with ChatGPT using this prompt template:
   ```
-  I'd like to create a story inspired by these images.
+  I want to create a story inspired by these images.
 Based on the elements in each image,
   can you propose 3-5 different story concepts?
   For each concept, please include:
   - A working title